Get Adobe Flash player

 IC and Eco are water based, since this is the first ingredient in both of their listing.
 In fact, these gels contain similar items, including protein.
 If you are protein sensitive, stand clear!
 Let’s move closer to the court and see how these players stack up.

 • Fantasia IC Hair Polisher is “formulated for color treated and chemically damaged hair.
 It repairs, restores, and resurfaces hair.
 This polisher seals, smooths, shines and locks in color for semi-permanent and permanent hair color.”
 This gel is also touted for its aloe vitamins and wheat proteins.
 The full list of ingredients is: Purified Water (Aqua), Glycerin, Carbomer, Triethanolamine, Aloe Vera Gel, Dimethicone Copolyol, Tocopheryl Acetate, Hydrolyzed Wheat Protein, Polysorbate-20, Benzopehonoe-4, Methylchloroisothiazolinone, Methylisothiazolinone, Disodium EDTA, Fragrance.
-This product is free from: silicone, sulfates, and paraben.

 IC Gel-vs-Eco Styler Gel_Day1